 $30 for up to three hours, discounts for multiple-visit packages (and babies are $20)

 Formerly a members-only facility, this boutique play space now offers open play daily, though reservations are required.
 The beautiful, nature-themed spot features two distinct areas.
 The first is the namesake, two-story treehouse that invites kids to climb up, crawl through, or lean back and gaze at the twinkling (fiber-optic) stars in the secret cave.
 The second play area is a kid-level water table with gentle streams, whooshing jets, dumping buckets, and more interactive fun.
 Smocks are provided, but you may want to pack a change of clothes.

-RELATED: Drop-In Manhattan Play Spaces and Fun Zones for NYC Kids
+RELATED: All the Best Drop-In Manhattan Play Spaces and Fun Zones for NYC Kids

 It's a jungle gym and more at the Toddler Gym at Chelsea Piers.

 Open play: Monday–Thursday, 9:30am–noon and 1pm–5pm; visit the website for weekend schedules posted each Thursday or call 212-336-6500, ext 0